Dhwanit2501/dhwanit-cyber-blog/_posts/2025-07-01-Roundcube-CVE.md

 Welcome to the Roundcube: CVE-2025-49113 Room on Try Hack Me!

 >This walkthrough for the Roundcube: CVE-2025-49113 Room on TryHackMe is for educational purposes only.
-The author assume no responsibility for any misuse or damage resulting from the use of this.
-Unauthorized use on systems you do not own or have explicit permission to test is illegal and strictly prohibited.
+The author assumes no responsibility for any misuse or damage resulting from the use of this walkthrough.
+Unauthorized use of systems you do not own or have explicit permission to test is illegal and strictly prohibited.
 {: .prompt-danger }

 This room focuses on the vulnerability CVE-2025-49113, which was recently discovered and is listed on NVD.
 It has a severity score of `9.9` and is categorized as `Critical`.